First off thank you for taking the time to get involved in this interview for my readers.

 4. You have recently released a Kindle Book titled “The Smart Connector: The Entrepreneur’s Blueprint for Business Relationship Success”.
 I purchased this and am 1/3 through it, I am really enjoying it.
 Can you outline what the book is about?

 5. One section that stood out for me was your “blueprint for people success”.
-Only recently have I started taking more this approach when investing time with friends.
+Only recently have I started taking more of this approach when investing time with friends.
 Do you ever mix business with friends or family?

 As an entrepreneur, your friends can sometimes start to regard you with suspicion, because if they’re employed people, they can feel threatened and a bit overwhelmed by what you’re doing.
 You become a tall poppy.